Study may help reassure women taking tamoxifen for breast cancer

 A study led by Loyola Medicine researchers may help reassure patients who worry the breast cancer drug tamoxifen could increase their risk of uterine cancer.

-The multi-center study was published in the Nature journal npj Breast Cancer.
-Corresponding author is Kathy S. Albain, MD, FACP, FASCO and first author is Ronald K. Potkul, MD, FACS, FACOG.
+The multi-center study was presented during the 2016 annual meeting of the American Society of Clinical Oncology at McCormick Place in Chicago.
+First author of the study is Kathy S. Albain, MD, FACP, FASCO.
+The study's co-principal investigator is Ronald K. Potkul, MD, FACS, FACOG.
 Dr. Albain is a professor in the department of medicine, division of hematology/oncology, and Dr. Potkul is chair of the department of obstetrics and oncology of Loyola University Chicago Stritch School of Medicine.

 The study enrolled 296 eligible postmenopausal breast patients with a type of early-stage breast cancer called estrogen receptor-positive.
 Patients were randomly assigned to take tamoxifen alone or tamoxifen plus the hormone progestin.
 They were followed and assessed at years two and five.
 Researchers predicted that taking progestin would decrease the risk of abnormalities that can develop into uterine cancer.
 Such abnormalities occur in the endometrium (inner lining of the uterus).